-Venice International Film Festival 2019
+Venice International Film Festival 2023

-August 28 - September 7
+August 30 - September 9

 The Venice International Film Festival, officially called Mostra Internazionale d’Arte Cinematografica, is the world’s oldest film festival.
-Every year you can indulge here in the best of international cinema while rubbing shoulders with silver screen celebrities.
+Every year in September you can indulge here in the best of international cinema while rubbing shoulders with silver screen celebrities.

-This year’s 76th edition of the Venice Film Festival will, as usual, take place on the Lido, the little island next to Venice.
+This year’s 79th edition of the Venice Film Festival will, as usual, take place on the Lido, the little island next to Venice.
 With its first edition going back all the way to 1932, the Venice Film Festival is the oldest one in the world and among the “Big Three” alongside the Berlin International Film Festival and the Cannes Film Festival.
 As part of the Venice Biennale – one of the most prestigious cultural happenings on the planet – the Venice Film Festival’s aim is to put international cinema in the spotlight and to promote it in all its manifestations – as a form of art, as entertainment and as an industry – where freedom and dialogue take centre stage.

 During these eleven days of cinema extravaganza film stars and directors from all over the world, whether from big blockbusters or independent films, compete with each other.
 The highest and most coveted award is the Golden Lion, but competitions also take place in different categories.
-Last year’s Golden Lion was scooped up by Mexican film director and screenwriter Alfonso Cuarón for his acclaimed film Roma which portrays a housekeeper’s life at a middle-class family.

-Read here all about the Venice Biennale 2019 or La Biennale di Venezia.
+Read here all about the Venice Biennale or La Biennale di Venezia.